Yann Cunha

-Yann Cunha (born 22 January 1991) is a Brazilian racing driver.
+Yann Cunha (born 22 January 1991) is a Brazilian former racing driver.

 Career

 Karting

 Yann Cunha began his career kart racing.
 In November 2010 Yann, teamed up with pilots Luiz Cordeiro and Lu Boesel, won the famous 500 miles kart race in Granja Viana, São Paulo, where celebrities such as Nelson Piquet Jr. and Rubens Barrichello participated as well.

 Formula Three Sudamericana

 In 2008 he began competing in the fastest category of the continent, the South American Formula 3.

 In his first season, Yann participated in only a few races, and started preparing for the 2009 season.
 2009 was his first full year of racing.

 At 18, he worked with the team Razia Sports to develop the new Dallara F309, which now equips the cars of that class.
 Yann placed second in the opening round of the competition, held in Brasília.
 Yann raced a variety of circuits in 2009, he raced in his home town of Brasília but also the circuits of Curitiba, Rio de Janeiro, Santa Cruz do Sul, Buenos Aires (Argentina), Piriápolis (Uruguay), São Paulo and Campo Grande.
 Yann appeared on the podium for these races and was confirmed the best rookie in Formula 3.